 Helsinki-Fiskars by train + bus, Monday-Sunday

 To get to Fiskars in Raseborg from Helsinki, you should get on the train at Helsinki central railway station at 8:36 am.
 The train usually departs from platform 12.
 The train heads towards Turku, and stops at Karis railway station in Raseborg after a 55 minute train ride.
 Get off at Karis railway station, where the train arrives at 9:31 am.
 Follow the sign in the tunnel towards the city center and the bus station.
 At the end of the tunnel, you’ll see the bus station in front of you.
-Hop on one of Raseborg’s new Bosse-Busses towards Fiskars, departing from Karis Travel Center at 9:44.
-After travelling for about 30 minutes, the bus arrives at Fiskars Village center at 10:18.
+Hop on Raseborg’s public transport buses Bosse towards Fiskars, departing from Karis Travel Center at 9:40.
+After travelling for about 30 minutes, the bus arrives at Fiskars Village center at 10:10.
 You are now at the town square in Fiskars.
 There are multiple bus departures to Fiskars on both weekends and weekdays.
 Tickets can be easily purchased by downloading the Waltti mobile application on your phone.

 Fiskars Village is a small but culturally and historically very rich village.
 Fiskars Village is known as a center of Finnish design and art.
 More about Fiskars Village and its attractions on Fiskars Village website.